 To learn about the best ways to specialize and boost your income, check out this ginormous list of virtual assistant service ideas.
 These free and paid virtual assistant courses can also help you start earning faster.

-For example, let’s say you specialize in Pinterest.
+For example, let’s say you specialize in Pinterest management (here’s how to do it).
 You charge clients a flat rate of $315 per week to grow their Pinterest accounts, driving valuable traffic to their business.

 Each client takes 2 hours per day of work, so you can fit four clients into your roster.
 Four clients multiplied by $315 per week comes out to $5040 per month — score!

 If becoming a virtual assistant piques your interest, check out this here’s a great place to get started.

 As you rise the ranks as a virtual assistant, you’ll pick up wisdom along the way.
 There are hundreds of thousands of people out there who’d be interested in that wisdom, making this a great blog, Youtube, or podcast topic.

 If you master the art of landing clients, you could also transform your VA services into a makeshift drop servicing business.
 You find clients willing to pay premium rates, then you hire an army of cheaper VAs to help you do the work.

 Selling on Amazon through Amazon’s FBA program (Fulfilled by Amazon) has become a popular side hustle.

 It’s fiercely competitive, but there’s also huge opportunity.
 Amazon has 300 million active users.
 If you can figure out how to snatch a teensy piece of that pie, you can earn well over $5000 per month.

 Best of all, Amazon makes it easy.
 If you pay for their FBA program, they store your inventory, manage orders, and handle shipping and returns for you.
 That means all you’re left to do is make sure you don’t run out of stock.